-She had been subjecting me to become aware of the rigors of my future hunting career even to make me comfort myself first thing in morning out of the sod igloo in the dead of winter without clothes.
-I had passed this successfully without whimpering, something I wasn't allowed to do if I were to be a good hunter.
-She had hugged me affectionately when I passed the test and had said, "Now I'm sure you'll had said, "Now be a great hunter.
+She had been subjecting me to become aware of the rigors of my future hunting career even to make me comfort myself first thing in morning out of the sod igloo in the dead of winter withigloo in the dead of winter with-out clothes.
+I had passed this successfully without whimper-ing, something I wasn't allowed to do if I were to be a good hunt-er.
+She had hugged me affection-ately when I passed the test and had said, "Now I'm sure you'll be a great hunter."